trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/InboundEmailHandlerRecipes.md

 ## Methods
 ### `createEmailRecord(Contact sender,Messaging.InboundEmail email)` → `void`

-Creates a Salesforce Email record and relates that email to the sender's contact record.
+Creates a Salesforce Email record and relates that email to the sender&apos;s contact record.
 This surfaces the Email record on the contact object.

 #### Parameters
 |Param|Description|